The syzygies of some thickenings of determinantal varieties: Abstract

 \section{Abstract}

 The vector space of $m\times n$ complex matrices ($m\geq n$) admits a natural action of the group $\GL=\GL_m\times\GL_n$ via row and column operations.
 For positive integers $a,b$, we consider the ideal $I_{a\times b}$ defined as the smallest $\GL$--equivariant ideal containing the $b$-th powers of the $a\times a$ minors of the generic $m\times n$ matrix.
 We compute the syzygies of the ideals $I_{a\times b}$ for all $a,b$, together with their $\GL$--equivariant structure, generalizing earlier results of Lascoux for the ideals of minors ($b=1$), and of Akin--Buchsbaum--Weyman for the powers of the ideals of maximal minors ($a=n$).
+Our methods rely on a nice connection between commutative algebra and the representation theory of the superalgebra $\gl(m|n)$, as well as on our previous calculation of $\Ext$ modules done in the context of describing local cohomology with determinantal support.
+Our results constitute an important ingredient in the proof by Nagpal--Sam--Snowden of the first non-trivial Noetherianity results for twisted commutative algebras which are not generated in degree one.